Liposuction Surgery Cost and Procedure Guide

 The surgeon will arrange a post-operative appointment to check how recovery is going after the procedure.
 They will use this time to examine the treatment area, change any dressings and address any complications that may have arisen.

 Returning to work

-The time patients will need to take off work will depend on the surgeon’s advice and on the type of job they have.
+The time patients will need to take off work will depend on the surgeon’s advice, the type of job they have, and how extensive the procedure was.
 If the job requires patients to do a lot of physical activity, the surgeon may recommend that patients take more time off work.
-In general, patients should be able to return to work after 7 to 10 days.
+In general, patients should be able to return to work after seven to ten days.